 Loyalty and customer experience are highly correlated across all industries.
 With the economy the way it’s been, it’s no surprise that these two entities have become increasingly more important for businesses to focus on.

-A recent article featured on destinationCRM.com by Justin Schuster offers “Five Essential Tips” to help you build loyalty, gain a competitive edge and improve your bottom line by gathering customer intelligence feedback and using it to make better business decisions.
+A article featured on destinationCRM.com by Justin Schuster offers “Five Essential Tips” to help you build loyalty, gain a competitive edge and improve your bottom line by gathering customer intelligence feedback and using it to make better business decisions.

 He acknowledged, “You’ve heard the mantra from customer service advocates: ‘Listen to your customers.
 Hear what they say.’
 But do you do it?
 You may already conduct customer surveys to get direct feedback.
 But most companies capture feedback at infrequent intervals, or through one-off surveys.
 Few of those businesses follow through and take action on customer complaints.
 Fewer still use customer data to make better-informed decisions and improve business processes.”